 Actifio supports a variety of capture and presentation methods for Oracle databases under various configurations.
-This includes backup, recovery, and Application Aware mount operations of Oracle database with TDE (Transparent Data Encryption).
-For Oracle databases with TDE, the wallet for TDE can be captured by setting the Oracle Configuration file location advanced setting for the Oracle application.
-Application aware mounts for TDE enabled databases requires the wallet to be copied to the appropriate location on the mount host and the wallet must be configured and open.
+This includes backup, recovery, and Application Aware mount operations of Oracle database with Transparent Data Encryption (TDE) configured.

+For Oracle databases with TDE, wallet files from the source backup host must be available to the target host of any Application Aware mounts.
+This can be accomplished in several ways.